PostHog/posthog.com/contents/blog/product-market-fit-game.md

 You need to complete all five levels to win.
 All but the first have multiple failure modes, which I've listed – go through them sequentially.
 You might find you cannot complete a level.
 This is a sign you need to pivot your entire company.
 I touch on this at the end.

 Remember to keep detailed notes on all the conversations you have with potential / actual customers at each level.
-You may want to come back to a detail that didn't seem important at the time, and your notes may be useful for a different idea later.
+You may want to come back to a detail, and your notes may be useful for a different idea later.
 At PostHog, we built a Google Doc over 100 pages long in the first few weeks.

 Let's press start...